 Do what you can, with what you have, where you are. ~ Theodore Roosevelt

 The lions share of Aids treatment funding for Africa comes from the United States (PEPFAIR) and the Global Fund.

 In 2011 the latter cancelled its next round of funding proposals due to lack of finance.
 South Africans have to take ownership of this disease if we do not want it to deplete our economy.

 HIV/AIDS has created a new challenge and a new dimension in the workplace, not only from the perspective of how to treat the illness and how to support an individual who is HIV positive, but this disease is also responsible for the existing condition (2012) of 100 000 child headed households in our country.
 These sometimes rudderless children grow up to become our workforce and a huge management challenge.

 Prices include VAT @ 15% All our full day open hosted workshops commence at 08:30 and end at 16:30.
 Virtual Seminar times are flexible.
 For inhouse workshops we will travel for anything between one and 16 delegates.
-All course material, lunch and refreshments are provided.
+All course material, lunch and refreshments are provided, if applicable.